-- Azithromycin tablets should be swallowed whole with plenty of water.
+- Swallow the tablet(s) whole with plenty of water.

 - Do not have sex for SEVEN days after treatment.

-- Take a chlamydia test again after 14 days to ensure successful treatment.
+- Take a chlamydia test again after 14 days to confirm successful treatment.

 Like all medicines, Azithromycin can cause side effects, although not everybody gets them.

 If you have any of the following symptoms, you may have a severe allergic reaction to Azithromycin, stop taking it and tell your doctor immediately or go to the casualty department at your nearest hospital.